MicrosoftDocs/architecture-center/docs/example-scenario/cobalt/cobalt-technical-paper.md

 # Cobalt - An Extensible Cloud Infrastructure as Code Framework

-Standardizing and automating the process of building production-ready cloud native managed service solutions is a very important need for major enterprise customers.
-They need to achieve higher productivity (such as time to deployment), higher efficiency, and easier compliance (for example, security, governance and privacy).
-Microsoft engaged with a fortune 50 retailer to enable their teams to build such solutions based on one or more specified patterns in an enterprise pattern library.
-The enterprise pattern library represented the specifications for each of the patterns.
-There was a need to take this effort to the next level by creating a framework that can “materialize” such patterns.
-Microsoft leveraged the Cobalt framework to achieve that goal.
+Standardizing and automating the process of building production-ready cloud native managed service solutions is an important need for major enterprise customers.
+They need to achieve higher productivity (like time to deployment), higher efficiency, and easier compliance (for example, security, governance and privacy).
+Microsoft engaged with a fortune 50 retailer.
+The goal was to enable their teams to build such solutions based on one or more specified patterns in an enterprise pattern library.
+There was a need to elevate this effort by creating a framework that can “materialize” such patterns.
+Microsoft's commercial software engineering (CSE) team the Cobalt framework to achieve that goal.

-Cobalt is an extensible framework that uses templates to define the automated process of creating complex and enterprise-grade continuous integration and continuous deployment (CI/CD) implementations to deploy highly available applications to Azure App Service - Web App for Containers.
+Cobalt is an extensible framework that uses templates.
+The templates define the automated process of creating complex and enterprise-grade continuous integration and continuous deployment (CI/CD) implementations.
+The system is used to deploy highly available applications to Azure App Service - Web App for Containers.
 You deploy the infrastructure using versioned files containing the reusable templates.
 The templates contain the infrastructure and platform details and you can customize or reuse them as needed.

-Leveraging Cobalt enables the customer to reduce the amount of time required to get apps through their security and compliance review and made available.
-With Cobalt, they can abstract the complexities of cloud-native computing away from application developer teams to more rapidly build apps in a repeatable way that not only follows DevOps best practices, but are highly secure and resilient.
-Such apps can take advantage of managed services and continuous delivery for better reliability.
+When the customer uses Cobalt, it reduces the amount of time required to get apps through their security and compliance review process.
+With Cobalt, they can abstract the complexities of cloud-native computing away from application developer teams.
+The teams can concentrate on rapidly building apps in a repeatable way that not only follows DevOps best practices, but are highly secure and resilient.
+Apps like this can take advantage of managed services and continuous delivery for better reliability.
 Cobalt also dramatically reduces time required to deploy complex applications.

 ## Potential use cases

-The customer, a major international retailer, needed a solution that would enable the migration of hundreds of their line of business (LOB) applications to cloud-based enterprise-grade production systems based on pre-approved architectures for Azure App Service - Web App for Containers.
+The customer for this solution is a major international retailer.
+They needed a solution that would enable the migration of hundreds of their line of business (LOB) applications to cloud-based enterprise-grade production systems based on pre-approved architectures for Azure App Service - Web App for Containers.
 Then, they needed to develop new applications in the cloud based on those architectures.
-A security risk and compliance team needs to review and approve each solution before the development team could implement it.
+A Security Risk and Compliance team needs to review and approve each solution before the development team could implement it.
 Automation would significantly reduce the time needed in the review process for applications and make migrations and new deployments take place faster.
 This automation would include the build of such solutions based on predefined patterns that address security and other concerns.

 ### Requirements and success criteria

 The customer wanted a framework that provides high availability for multi-datacenter deployments using geo-based routing, robust health probes, and automated failover.
 That framework needs to include a reliable DevOps solution comprised of continuous integration (CI) builds and tests for new pull requests.
-It also needs a simple continuous delivery (CD) solution in which new pull requests are automatically deployed to a development environment.
-It also needs the capability for manual promotion to Quality Assurance (QA), staging, and production environments.
+It needed a simple continuous delivery (CD) solution in which new pull requests were automatically deployed to a development environment.
+It also needed the capability for manual promotion to Quality Assurance (QA), staging, and production environments.

 The solution must follow the customer’s best security practices for protecting the infrastructure from attacks.
 It must also provide for secure data with secrets stored in Key Vault to meet their security and compliance requirements.